 The Registrar’s Office maintains all student academic records and is the authority for determining when JD requirements are met.
 Visit the office outside the elevators on the second floor.
 You are able to assess progress toward completing degree requirements by doing an online degree audit here.
 You can email the Registrar’s Office here.

 The Office of Public Interest Initiatives, part of the Externship Office, supports students interested in using their law degree to work on behalf of the public good.
-The Office also runs the Public Good Distinction and the Public Service Requirement.
+The Office also administers the Public Good Distinction and the Public Service Requirement.
 Contact Professor and Director Alexi Freeman here.

 The Peer Mentoring Program provides first year students an opportunity to connect with a second or third year student to talk about all aspects of life and learning at Denver Law.
 Peer Mentors also act as a sounding board for times when law school becomes particularly hectic.
 Peer mentors and students are assigned at the end of Orientation Week.

+As you continue along the path that leads to your JD, you will learn that practicing members of the profession are valuable sources of advice when it comes to choosing courses and getting the most out of your law school experience.
 The Professional Mentoring Program offers law students the opportunity to develop a professional relationship with a practicing lawyer or judge.
 Students and mentors are matched by interest areas, and they participate in a series of practice-oriented discussions.

 The DU Bar Success Program provides instruction, guidance and feedback to students preparing to take the bar exam.
 Professor Scott Johns directs the program.
 In their final semester before graduation, students are encouraged to enroll in Legal Analysis Strategies, a 3-credit course focusing on skills necessary for bar exam passage.
 Graduates then enroll, for free, in the two-month Bar Success Program, to be taken alongside a commercial bar review course in the period leading up to the bar exam.